Select Page

 9. Agree with the ACCS definition of classical Christian education (see this page) and implement it insofar as you have the ability and resources.

 10. Agree with our statement of faith.
-(See our new statement on the web or in the handbook.)
+(See our statement here.)

 11. Not discriminate on the basis of race, color, or national/ethnic origin.